rvrnjn594/high-level-design/09-databases/02-types-of-databases.md

 > **Use case:**
 >  Key-value databases are efficient for session-oriented applications.
 Session-oriented applications, such as web-application, store user's data in the main memory or in a database during a session.
->  This data may include user profile information, recommendations, targeted promotions, discounts, and more
+>  This data may include user profile information, recommendations, targeted promotions, discounts, and more.
 >
 > A unique ID (a key) is assigned to each user's session for easy access and storage.
 >  Therefore, a better choice to such data is the key-value database.